-Over a century ago when developer Abbot Kinney (you might be familiar with the popular shopping area, Abbot Kinney Road) was planning out the city, he dreamed up the idea of creating a “Venice of America”.
-It was inspired by Venice, Italy and was to be a cultural renaissance complete with canals and gondolas.
+Over a century ago developer Abbot Kinney (you might be familiar with the popular shopping area, Abbot Kinney Road) was planning out the city of Venice.
+He dreamed up the idea of creating a “Venice of America”, inspired by Venice, Italy.
+He wanted it to be a cultural renaissance, complete with canals and gondolas.
 Unfortunately the idea never fully took off, and the project was soon abandoned.
 The already created canals, however, lived on.

-You can find them by driving towards the intersection of Pacific Avenue and S. Venice Boulevard.
-Within a few square blocks you’ll find remnants of the peace, charm, and tranquility of the Venice Beach Canals.
+The Venice Beach canals are located at the intersection of Pacific Avenue and S. Venice Boulevard.
+You won’t have trouble finding parking around this area.
+Just be sure to read the street signs.
+Within a few square blocks you’ll find remnants of the peace, charm, and tranquility of the Venice Beach canals.

 Surrounding the canals you’ll find homes of architecture masterpiece in a variety of different styles.
 Take in the lovely gardens and manicured lawns, complete with rowboats and kayaks docked to the piers.
 There are multiple walkways for strolling and crossing over the canals as well.